-Note: This is a list of all approved courses that may be offered 2011-2013.
-The list of courses offered in any particular semester or summer term appear in the Class Schedule for that term on AU BannerWeb: (https://banweb.alfred.edu).
+Note: This is a list of all approved courses that may be offered.
+The list of courses to be offered in a particular semester or summer term appears in the Class Schedule for that term on AU BannerWeb: (https://banweb.alfred.edu).